Cameron Dicker: 2024 season

 On August 30, 2024, Dicker signed a four-year, $22.04 million contract extension with the Chargers.

 In December 2024, he was nominated by the LA Chargers for the 2024 Walter Payton Man of the Year award.
 His work with various charities include a donation to the Chargers Impact Fund, participation in the Chargers' 'Boo at the Bolt' Halloween party, work with The Friendship Foundation (including providing 30 tickets to a Chargers home game), and a PSA for Easterseals Southern California.

 On December 19, 2024, in a Thursday Night Football game against the Denver Broncos, Dicker kicked a 57-yard fair catch kick, the first successful attempt since 1976, and the longest successful fair catch kick in NFL history.
 The most recent player to achieve this was Ray Wersching, coincidentally also playing for the Chargers, then based in San Diego.
 Wersching was invited by team owner Dean Spanos to make a surprise appearance at a subsequent team practice; he remarked that he was "impressed" by Dicker's achievement, which set a new record.
 In Week 17, Dicker was four-for-four on field goals and four-for-four on extra points in a 40–7 win over the New England Patriots, earning AFC Special Teams Player of the Week.
 The following week he was four-for-five on field goals and made two extra points in a 34–20 win over the Raiders, earning player of the week honors again.

+He helped the Chargers to earn the #5 seed in the playoffs that year, but they lost in the wild card game to Houston.